AimeeD90/pClean_release/README.md

 ### 3.3 Usage

-Here, we use one fraction of TTE dataset (peptide labeled with iTRAQ8plex) and one fraction of Jurkat dataset (label free) as examples to illustrate how to use pClean.
-First of all, please download the sample data from the website: [https://github.com/AimeeD90/pClean_upload.tar.gz](https://github.com/AimeeD90/pClean_upload.tar.gz)
+Here, one fraction of TTE dataset (peptide labeled with iTRAQ8plex) and one fraction of Jurkat dataset (label free) were used as examples to illustrate how to use pClean.

 **3.3.1  pClean treatment on label-based MS/MS data**